The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Perturbative expansions: the ordinary and inverted Born series

-Before expanding the integral equation for the scattering amplitude in terms of the Born series, we check how the three-body interaction $g(\Lambda)$ can reproduce the phase shift $\delta_0$ at the small cutoff values.
+Before expanding the integral equation for the scattering amplitude in terms of the ordinary and inverted Born series, we check how the three-body interaction $g(\Lambda)$ can reproduce the phase shift $\delta_0$ at the small cutoff values.

 In Fig.~\ref{fig;del0-full}, we numerically calculate and plot the phase shift $\delta_0$ below deuteron breakup threshold as functions of the on-shell momentum $k$ by solving the integral equation at small cutoff values, $\Lambda =197$, 140, 100, and 60~MeV.
 The deuteron breakup momentum is $k_{br}\simeq 52.7$~MeV.
 We also include results from a modern potential model (Av18)~\cite{ketal-npa96} in the figure.
 One can see that the results are fairly independent on the cutoff values and considerably well agree to those obtained from the accurate Av18 potential model.